 Turmeric recipes are finding their way on to Pinterest boards, but are its nutritional benefits fact or just a fad?

 Western civilization has now discovered what the people of India have known for thousands of years.
 We should definitely be eating more turmeric.

-Turmeric is a powerful, medicinal herb that has anti-inflammatory and anti-oxidant properties, The curcumin it contains is linked to improve brain function (yay!), it may lower our risk of heart disease, and it may prevent, or even treat, cancer.
+Turmeric is a powerful, medicinal herb that has anti-inflammatory and anti-oxidant properties.
+The curcumin it contains is believed to improve brain function (yay!), it may lower our risk of heart disease, and it may prevent, or even treat, cancer.
 Health benefits aside, turmeric adds colour and exotic flavour to our food, and that certainly holds true for this recipe for Grilled Turmeric Chicken Kabobs.

 - Rinse and pat dry chicken.
 Cut into 1 inch chunks and put into a large bowl.

 - Combine all remaining ingredients in a food processor until a paste forms.

 - Mix the paste with the chicken chunks.
 Refrigerate for an hour or two to let the flavours combine.

 - Soak bamboo skewers in water.

 - Thread the chicken on the skewers, packing tightly together.

 - Grill over medium heat, turning occasionally until cooked through, for 10 to 15 minutes.